 You need to wear a mask in the following full list:

 It is currently mandatory to wear a face mask in the following places:

 You are expected to wear a face covering immediately before entering any of these settings and must keep it on until you leave.

 The new guidance for the general public refers to face coverings - not surgical masks - which can easily be made at home.
 There are some helpful tips on how to make your own face mask on the BBC News website and the government have also issued suggestions on how to make face coverings from old t-shirts too.
 It is also advised that face masks are washed daily to prevent further infection.

-If you want to make a fashion statement - designer, independent shop JulesB are selling high quality, reusable face masks online for men, women and children; 30% of profits will be donated to NHS charities.
+If you want to make a fashion statement - designer, independent shop JulesB in Jesmond are selling high quality, reusable face masks online for men, women and children; 30% of profits will be donated to NHS charities.